Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

 ## Change Log

-* **03-05-21** - Added bring your own route table as documented in the [Azure Spring Cloud documentation](https://docs.microsoft.com/en-us/azure/spring-cloud/spring-cloud-tutorial-deploy-in-azure-virtual-network#bring-your-own-route-table)
+* **03-05-21** - Added bring your own route table as documented in the [Azure Spring Apps documentation](https://docs.microsoft.com/azure/spring-cloud/spring-cloud-tutorial-deploy-in-azure-virtual-network#bring-your-own-route-table)
 * **03-16-21** - Added third option to install PetClinic Application using PowerShell or Shell Script provided on the jumpbox

 ## Additional Notes

-You can use a custom domain suffix for your Azure Spring Cloud application instead of the default .private.azuremicrososervices.io domain suffix.
+You can use a custom domain suffix for your Azure Spring Apps application instead of the default .private.azuremicrososervices.io domain suffix.
 See the [custom-domain](https://github.com/Azure/azure-spring-cloud-reference-architecture/blob/main/custom-domain/) section of this repo.